-With Halloween just a few days away, now is the perfect time to embrace the spooky spirit of the season by creating a thrilling outdoor lighting display.
+With Halloween just around the corner, now is the perfect time to embrace the spooky spirit of the season by creating a thrilling outdoor lighting display.
 In addition to decorations, props, and maybe even a ghoul or two, outdoor Halloween lighting is an excellent way to transform your everyday day home into a haunted one just in time for trick or treaters.
 But the only thing more frightening than a homemade haunted house is one with Halloween lighting that wasn’t safely set up.

 If not properly installed, Halloween lighting displays can quickly go from awe-inspiring to an electrocution or fire hazard.
 Furthermore, poorly placed extension and power cords can lead to injuries such as slips and falls.
 According to the Consumer Product Safety Commission (CPSC), roughly 4,400 people in the United States sought emergency medical treatment for Halloween-related injuries in 2013.